 If the whistling sound comes from the furnace and not from a vent or duct, the problem is usually an airflow issue, though it could also be a mechanical problem with the blower itself.
-As a furnace blows warm air throughout your home, the air passes through a filter, then into your ducts and out of your vents.
+As a furnace blows warm air throughout your home, the air passes through a filter into your ducts and out of your vents.
 A clogged or dirty filter may reduce airflow through your system and cause whistling noises as the air forces its way through the filter.
-Loose bolts or other fittings on the furnace itself may also cause a rattling or whistling noises.
+Loose bolts or other fittings on the furnace may also cause a rattling or whistling noises.

 One final possibility is that your furnace has a gas flow issue.
 A damaged or defective gas valve could be the culprit.
 Always leave gasfitting and valve repairs to a trained professional!
-Issues related to gas flow can be dangerous and should be inspected and fixed as quickly as possible.
+Matters related to gas flow can be dangerous and should be inspected and fixed as quickly as possible.

 Furnace Makes a Loud Buzzing or Humming Noise

-While all furnaces generate some ambient noise, most of the time, furnaces run quiet enough that it is not disruptive.
-Especially loud buzzing or humming, either when the furnace starts up or throughout its operation, can indicate various mechanical or electrical problems.
+While all furnaces generate some ambient noise, they run quiet enough not to be disruptive most of the time.
+However, loud buzzing or humming can indicate various mechanical or electrical problems, either when the furnace starts up or throughout its operation.
 The main culprit would be an issue with your blower fan motor.
 If the sound is loudest during startup, this is very likely the reason.
-The fan motor itself may be dying, or the electrical components powering the fan may be worn out or faulty.
+The fan motor may die, or the electrical components powering the fan may be worn out or faulty.

-If the issue is worn out or faulty electrical components cause the issue, the buzzing or humming noise will be loudest at startup and typically diminish or stop once the fan is up to speed.
+If the issue is worn out or faulty electrical components cause the problem, the buzzing or humming noise will be loudest at startup and typically diminish or stop once the fan is up to speed.
 This is because the fan draws the most power and is under the most strain when it starts.
 Once it’s running, the power draw drops significantly, so the noise will typically decrease as well.
 If it’s a blower fan issue, the noisiness may or may not improve after startup.